Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Additional Suns Insights & Trends

-- The Suns have gone 7-3 in their past 10 games, with a 5-5 record against the spread during that span.
+- The Suns have a 5-5 record against the spread while going 7-3 overall over their past 10 games.

-- In their past 10 games, the Suns have gone over the total six times.

 - Phoenix is 32-10 against the spread and 33-10 overall when scoring more than 113.1 points.